snowplow/data-models/README.md

 pip3 install -r requirements.txt
 ```

-# Quickstart
+# Quick start

 To run a model and tests end to end, run the `.scripts/e2e.sh` bash script.

 ![end-to-end](media/e2e.gif)

-For a quickstart guide to each individual model, and specific details on each module, see the README in the model's database-specific folder (eg. `web/v1/redshift`).
+For a quick start guide to each individual model, and specific details on each module, see the README in the model's database-specific folder (eg. `web/v1/redshift`).

 For detail on the structure of a model, see the README in the model's main folder (eg. `web/v1`).